AidanMan217/Python-Collection/README.md

    - These are problems I have selected from projecteuler.net.
 Project Euler is a website that contains a collection of challenging mathematical problems that require a computer to solve.
 Problems can be solved using any language, and in this case I am using python.

 5. Math 156: Machine Learning
    - There is soon to be a group project for this class based on Convolutional Neural Networks.
-Will be uplaoded here when it's done.
+The project will be uploaded here when it's done.
 Group sizes are between 2-4 people.